NonCreature0714/asu_ser322_env_pta/README.md

 # SER 322 Stack

+This is for educational purposes only.
+DO NOT USE ON A DEPLOYED SERVER.

 To run this stack, [install Docker](https://docs.docker.com/install/).

 In your directory for an SER322 project, with a `targets` directory, containing a WAR file.